Miami & West Palm Beach

 Grato in Downtown West Palm Beach

-Best for an Italian dinner with local energy
+Best for Italian with local energy

 Chef Clay Conley's casual Italian in downtown West Palm is the best restaurant within 15 minutes of PGA National that is not affiliated with a resort.
 The mushroom pizza is the ordering anchor.
 Full bar, lively atmosphere, and a reservation system that is easier to navigate than the resort dining rooms.